White-tailed Deer (Odocoileus virginianus)

 White-tailed deer shed their antlers annually, usually around February.
 A buck’s first antlers may be solitary spikes, but in their third year, it is expected for them to have about 8 points.
 The size and structure of antlers differ greatly because of nutritional factors.
 Despite common belief, you cannot tell a deer's age by its antlers; the age of a deer is most commonly determined by observing the wear on its teeth.

 Despite the species being greatly reduced in the US by the 1940s because of unregulated hunting and predator abundance, white-tailed deer numbers have increased significantly and populations are thriving.
-The Big Game Plan outlines goals and objectives for increasing white-tailed deer populations in some parts of New Hampshire based on both ecological and cultural carrying capacities.
+This rebound has also been seen in many areas of NH.
+Due to these rebounds, the Game Management Plan outlines goals and objectives for stabilizing the white-tailed deer population in many parts of New Hampshire based on both ecological and cultural carrying capacities.
 Biologists and managers look at the availability of suitable habitat for populations and how many individuals it can sustain.
 They also consider the tolerance level of white-tailed deer abundance for humans in an area.
 In New Hampshire, as well as many other states, hunting is used as a tool for management and provides recreation and lean meat to residents and visitors during the fall months.

 Lyme disease is a concern in New Hampshire, as it is in much of New England.
 NH Fish and Game asks residents and visitors to take care to avoid ticks when out hiking in typical deer habitats, especially during spring and summer.
 Wearing long pants, a long-sleeved shirt and using insect repellent may help protect against both tick and mosquito bites.
-Also, watch for symptoms of Lyme disease, which can include headache, dizziness, fever, sore throat, muscle aches, joint pain, general weakness, and a bull's-eye red rash around the bite area.
-Get more information about avoiding Lyme disease .
+One of the most important things you can do to prevent tick bites is performing a tick check anytime you have visited an area where you may have been exposed to ticks.
+Tick bites can go unnoticed so, also watch for symptoms of Lyme disease, which can include headache, dizziness, fever, sore throat, muscle aches, joint pain, general weakness, and a bull's-eye red rash around the bite area.
+Get more information about avoiding Lyme disease.

 Deer-vehicle collisions are also of concern.
-NH Fish and Game urges drivers to be alert for the presence of deer when driving, especially around dusk or dawn.
+NH Fish and Game urges drivers to be alert for the presence of deer when driving, especially around dusk or dawn and particularly during the fall breeding season when deer activity and movement increases.
 Drive at low speeds with high beams on (whenever possible) while scanning the roadsides.

 - Deer Hunting in New Hampshire